Francis-Mwaniki/nuxt-bookmark/README.md

 ## Supabase Usage
 #### I used supabase
- 1.created crud functions to create, update, read, and delete bookmark.
+ 1.created crud functions to:
+ create,
+ update,
+ read,
+ And delete bookmark.
  2.Use auth provider.
 Email and Github.

 ## Nuxt 3 Minimal Starter